 If you hover your mouse over a thumbnail you will see a summary of the map and two links below the graphic, Open and Details.

 The Details link shows information about the item.

-- Choose a web map (such as Landscapes > Natural Hazards > Hurricanes and Tropical Cyclones) and open the Details page.
+- Choose a web map (try searching for Hurricanes and Tropical Cyclones) and open the Details page.
 Please note the Layers section toward the bottom of the page.
 This section lists the source of each data layer included in the published map.
 You should observe that each layer specifies a URL, which corresponds to the internet map server from which this particular data service is published.
 The URL should indicate the host (e.g., services.arcgisonline.com) and type (ArcGIS Server, WMS) of the service.